jeramee/jo_inf_655_midterm-front-end_II/README.md

 ### `npm start`

 Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in  browser.

 The page will reload when you make changes.
 You may also see any lint errors in the console.